heyflavio/jira-github-metrics/README.md

 ## 'Team Overview' & 'Per Platform trends' tabs
 Both are automatically populated according to the changes in the Engineer sheet(s).
 It might be necessary to adjust some charts if adding more engineers for a given platform (Android, iOS, and so on).

+### Other consideration(s)
+- For JIRA, different metrics provided will work accordingly depending on your team/project behavior and on filling some data:
+  - The "Days Spent" metric in JIRA is calculated from two dates: the date a task moves to "In Progress" and the date it moves from "Icebox" or "TODO."
+When both dates are available, the start date is the average of the two.
+Otherwise, it is the date the task exits "Icebox" or "TODO."
+This accounts for instances where tasks may not have been promptly updated to "In Progress."
+The metric's accuracy relies on the team's diligence in maintaining the board.
+  - Similarly, the reliability of "Priority" and "Story Points" metrics depends on the team's consistency in updating this information.

 ### Known issue(s)
 - When updating the Engineer(s) sheet(s), sometimes Google sheets doesn't automatically updates the information in the 'Team Overview' sheet.
 It is necessary to tweak it by "dragging" the functions from a given row above or below.
 *Example: The information for line 5 (B5-AA5) is missing even if with all pulled information for "Engineer 1".
 Drag the formulas from range B6-AA6 to range B5-AA5.
 This will update the information accordingly.*